videlec/max_plus/README.md

-# A small Python library to deal with max-plus matrices relations
+# Sage library for max-plus matrix identities

 To run the library you need to install Sage (http://sagemath.org).
 Then clone this repository (or download all the files).
 Go to the directory